sravani118/Ecommerce-Follow-Along/README.md

 # Milestone 1:

 In a MERN stack application, login and sign-up (authentication) typically involve a process where users can register (sign-up) with their credentials, and later log in using those credentials.
 The login and sign-up process can be divided into several steps, with separate client-side (React) and server-side (Node.js/Express) handling.

+# Milestone 2:
+## Milestone 2: Login Page & Authentication Setup

+### Description
+Milestone 2 focuses on the creation and setup of the **Login Page** for the application, including basic UI elements like forms and fields for user authentication.
+This milestone also includes setting up Tailwind CSS for styling, ensuring responsive and modern design practices.

+### Key Features Completed:
+- **Login Page Design**:
+  - Created a responsive login page with email and password inputs.
+  - Added "Remember Me" checkbox and "Forgot Password?" link.

+- **Tailwind CSS Setup**:
+  - Integrated Tailwind CSS for styling the login page with a clean, modern interface.
+  - Configured the `tailwind.config.js` and `postcss.config.js` files.

+- **New Branch Creation**:
+  - Created a new branch (`milestone-2`) to manage and track the progress for this feature.

+- **Responsive Layout**:
+  - The login page is designed to be responsive and user-friendly, adjusting for both mobile and desktop views.

+### Technologies Used:
+- **React**: JavaScript library for building the user interface.
+- **Tailwind CSS**: Utility-first CSS framework for styling.
+- **React Router**: For managing routing (if applicable).
+- **Axios**: To handle HTTP requests for user authentication (in future milestones)